H. Byron Moore: Other interests

 Away from the racetrack, Moore had artistic interests: he once wrote a book of fairy stories which was published in Melbourne, the proceeds going to the Children's Hospital.
 He composed and published a set of church chants to benefit the same cause.
 He was an accomplished organist and pianist.
 He instigated the first Australian production of Mendelssohn's Elijah.

 Last days

 Around May 1925 a meeting of the VRC committee decided to appoint a replacement for their secretary, who would continue drawing the same salary for life.
-That turned out to be only a few weeks, as Moore died from pneumonia after a very brief illness, coincidentally on the closing date for applications for the job.
+That turned out to be only a few weeks, as Moore died from pneumonia in Melbourne after a very brief illness, coincidentally on 22 June, the closing date for applications for the job.
 His remains were interred at the Brighton General Cemetery.

 Tributes

-"He was a man of sterling qualities and noble character.
-His ability as a secretary was quite exceptional, and he set up standard which it would be very difficult to surpass, or even to maintain.
-By his foresight he practically made Flemington what it is, and there could he no better monument to him than the racecourse itself.
-His enterprise, his breadth of vision, his charity and his noble dignity will never be forgotten.
-His influence on racing and the community generally has been incalculable.
-The committee, in appointing him adviser to the club for life, realised that anything it might do would be inadequate to express the debt it owed to him." — H. Alan Currie, acting chairman of the VRC.

 Family

 Moore married Mary Morrow (c.
 1847 – 4 July 1938) on 20 September 1877.
 Their children included two sons: